aporeto-inc/gaia/doc/documentation.md

 Type: `string`

-Retstricts the query to only endpoints with the provided productInfoValue.
+Restricts the query to only endpoints with the provided productInfoValue.
 Does not apply to other resource types.

 ##### `regions`